Welcome to chapter 10 of our free email marketing course!

 - Also, do not forget to personalize the heading as well.
 Personalization is critical to the success of email marketing.
 An ideal marketer should be encouraged to implement it within their email.

 Use a responsive template

 If you’re using a pre-designed template from your email service provider or email marketing tool, make sure it’s responsive.
-You will find the number of mobile responsive email templates that are designed to automatically fit the screen on which they’re being viewed.
-By using these mobile responsive templates, your email will look the way it should whether on a smartphone, tablet, or a PC.
+You will find a number of mobile responsive email templates that are designed to automatically fit the screen on which they’re being viewed.
+By using these mobile responsive templates, your email will look the way it should whether on a smartphone, tablet, or PC.

 This is the end of chapter 10 where you have learned the few tactics to optimize your emails for mobile devices.
 For beginners, we would suggest you use mobile responsive pre-designed templates.